 You can analyze only files that are in your project.
 If your project is new, add files to the project before running a dependency analysis.
 See Add Files to the Project.

-After you run the first dependency analysis of your project, subsequent analyses are incremental updates.
-However, if you update external toolboxes and want to discover dependency changes in them, you must perform a complete analysis.
-In this case, turn off Options > Perform Incremental Updates before running the dependency analysis.
+After you run the first dependency analysis of your project, subsequent analyses incrementally update the results.
+The Dependency Analyzer determines which files changed since the last analysis and updates the dependency data for those files.
+However, if you update add-ons or installed products and want to discover dependency changes in them, you must perform a complete analysis.
+To perform a complete analysis, in the Dependency Analyzer, click Analyze > Reanalyze All.

 In the Simulink® Editor, if an open model, library, or chart belongs to a project, you can find file dependencies.
-Select File > Project > Find Dependencies.
-Simulink analyzes the whole project and shows upstream and downstream dependencies for the file.
+On the Simulation tab, select Project > Run Dependency Analysis.
+Simulink analyzes the whole project and shows all dependencies for the file.

 For next steps, see: